 For as long as he'd known her, she was always trying to figure out how to extricate herself.
 Try as he might, she wouldn't let him help her.
 He went to her apartment many times- and most of the time the bitter smell of bourbon smacked him as he stumbled in.
 She could only give him a weary smile.
 He couldn't really blame Hunter for choosing abatement in a form of intoxicating amber liquid.
 Maya said it helped to snare him to deep slumber, since he was insomniac.

 Although he'd been friends with Maya for years, he wasn't close to Hunter.
 The twenty-three year old totally closed off on him.

 "I wager the place pays well," he said finally, trying to fill the momentary awkward silence between them.

-"Best tip in town," she added, now with a tiny smile.
+"Best tip in town," she added with a dry smile.

 "I just hope you'd be careful, Mae.
-I don't want those guys to touch your boobs," he said in a tone that assured her he was joking.
+I don't want those guys to grope your ass or touch your boobs," he said in a tone that assured her he was joking.

 "Whoa...watch your language, sir," she laughed and playfully swatted his shoulder.
-"There's restriction on physical contacts between employees and customers.
-So, chances on guys to feel my boobs are highly unlikely."
+"I have my own restriction on physical contacts between employees and customers.
+So, chances on guys to feel my boobs and butt are highly unlikely."

 "Glad to hear that," he commented flatly.

 She had no idea River wasn't kidding at all.